JungPham/vividus_framework_demo/README.md

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/60509760/167377597-b4c39074-e758-45a1-a8a5-b20e4393b5be.png)

+Refer link to fix other browsers https://testingfreak.com/how-to-fix-cross-origin-request-security-cors-error-in-firefox-chrome-and-ie/

 Step 4: Click Apply > Click OK

-**The FIRST way to browse report:**

-Open Chrome by this shortcut and then copy link report `/dir/to/where/the/results-are-published/output/reports/allure/index.html` past to browser to see report is loaded successfully, link report can be found at the end of any test run, VIVIDUS will give you a link to where the corresponding test result was published.
+Step 5: Open Chrome by this shortcut and then copy link report `/dir/to/where/the/results-are-published/output/reports/allure/index.html` past to browser to see report is loaded successfully, link report can be found at the end of any test run, VIVIDUS will give you a link to where the corresponding test result was published.
 It should look like this:

     2022-04-12 13:38:15,523 [main] INFO  org.vividus.report.allure.AllureReportGenerator - Allure report is successfully generated at /dir/to/where/the/results-are-published/.out/vividus-demo/reports/allure/index.html